-Danny Freyer has released his debut jazz CD, Must Be Love, featuring Los Angeles-based jazz musicians, Jeff Elwood on saxophones, Evan Stone, Drums, Matt Politano, Piano, Tony Guerrero, Trumpet, with background guest vocals by Danielle Gaha DeAndrea.
+Singer and songwriter Danny Freyer's debut jazz CD, Must Be Love, was self-released in 2014 to critical acclaim, and held a position as the only independently produced male vocal release on College Music Journal CMJ charts.
+It features Los Angeles-based jazz musicians, Jeff Elwood on saxophones, Evan Stone, Drums, Matt Politano, Piano, Tony Guerrero, Trumpet, with background guest vocals by Danielle Gaha DeAndrea.

 “This is one of the best jazz vocals CD’s I’ve heard in a long time.